Key Quote

 RAD — REGRESS

 Lady Macbeth's regression is total: from the commanding strategist of Act 1 to the broken, sleepwalking figure of Act 5.
-Her trajectory is the play's most devastating character arc — the woman who said 'A little water clears us of this deed' is now tormented (suffering greatly) by the very blood she dismissed.
-This ironic reversal (when an outcome is the opposite of what was expected) demonstrates Shakespeare's moral architecture: guilt cannot be suppressed indefinitely.
+Her trajectory is the play's most devastating character arc — the woman who said 'A little water clears us of this deed' is now tormentedtormented — Suffering severe mental or physical anguish by the very blood she dismissed.
+This ironic reversalironic reversal — When the outcome is the direct opposite of what a character expected or planned demonstrates Shakespeare's moral architecture: guilt cannot be suppressed indefinitely.

 Key Words